Rubbish

 Collection

-Council rubbish bag collection is managed by Waste Management.
+Official rubbish bag collection is managed by WM.

-For more information about collection days, or our the rubbish bag collection service, contact Waste Management directly.
+For more information about collection days, or the rubbish bag collection service, contact WM New Zealand Limited directly.
 You can phone them on (04) 568 3550 or send them a message.
 Alternatively, contact Council to find out the rubbish collection day for your street.

 Missed collections

-For missed collections or for further information contact Council.
+For missed collections or for further information, please contact WM.

 Use a private wheelie bin service